-For example, asking the question “who are my best customers” shouldn’t take long to get an answer.
-However, this answer isn’t the end point – it should provide the springboard for a whole host of additional queries like purchase frequency, what products customers buy and what they might be likely to do next.
+For example, asking the question “who are my best customers” shouldn’t be difficult to answer.
+However, this answer isn’t the end point – it should provide the springboard for a whole host of additional questions like purchase frequency, what products customers buy and what they might be likely to do next.
 It might even help reveal hidden insights you had not originally considered, as new questions are triggered and additional paths of investigation are opened.

-Without direct access to their customer data, and someone else having control of the marketing database, marketers are essentially restricting how and when they can generate new insights.
-Your momentum is lost and your analytical journey comes to a halt as you wait for one question to be answered before moving onto the next.
+Without direct access to customer data with a Customer Data Platform, or relying on someone else who controls the marketing database, marketers are essentially restricting how and when they can generate new insights.
+Momentum is lost and your analytical journey comes to a halt as you wait for one question to be answered before moving onto the next.